 Single supplement $400

-HIKE FRIGATE HILL AND SNORKEL PUNTA CAROLA / DAY 1
+- HIKE FRIGATE HILL AND SNORKEL PUNTA CAROLA / DAY 1: SAN CRISTOBAL

 Our destination is Frigate Hill, where we will enjoy our first encounter with local wildlife.
 Frigate Hill is famous for its bird life, including the namesake frigate birds, blue-footed boobies, brown pelicans, gulls, herons, Darwin’s finches, warblers and mockingbirds.
 After enjoying the wildlife and scenic views, we stop at beautiful Carola Beach, where we can enjoy a quick swim or snorkel before relaxing on the beach to take in a colorful sunset.
 The rest of the evening is open for guests to dine and explore peaceful Puerto Baquerizo Moreno at their own pace.
 (L)